rich-p-rich/english-tutor-django-p4/test-results.md

 ## Python
 - Resource used: https://pep8ci.herokuapp.com/

 Note: I did not check auto-generated files such as migrations and ___init__.py.
+In some cases, no new line was detected when cross-checking files copied from GitHub rather than GitPod.
+I could not find a clear reason for this on StackOverflow or any other online discussion.

 |Test file                                          | Outcome	                |  Comments
 | ---------------------------------------------	| ---------------------------------	| -------------------